 Coalmining had robbed this woman of a fiance, a husband and now a son!
 It is not hard to imagine why she felt it necessary to make coal merchants culpable.

 She won her claim, and expenses.
 During the court case it came out that another son was not able to support her and this may have assisted the outcome.
 The court case also revealed that since the death of her husband, Jane Ferrie also held a police record of petty offences, but had not been convicted of anything for 2 years prior to her pursuit.

-Jane Ferrie passed away in Blantyre in 1932, aged 72.
-Like most Blantyre Catholics of the time, she appears to have been buried in Dalbeath Cemetery.
+Jane Ferrie passed away in Blantyre on 8th November 1932, aged 72.
+She is buried in High Blantyre Cemetery.
 With a nod to events in 1877, she is commonly known as being the “last widow of the Blantyre Disaster”.

 Census Courtesy: A Rochead